 That’s why many developmental milestones cover a range of several months.
 These ranges represent the average age at which a typical child will develop certain abilities.

-“For instance, walking is a big one,” says American Academy of Pediatrics Fellow and developmental pediatrician Eboni Hollier.
-“Probably about half of the kids will start walking by the time they’re 12 months of age.
+“For instance, walking is a big one,” says developmental pediatrician Eboni Hollier, M.D.
+“About half of kids will start walking by the time they’re 12 months of age.
 But nearly all of them will by 16 months old.
 In my mind, anything between 9 months and 16 months is okay for walking.”

 Baby Milestones Occur Along Different Developmental Paths

 “We have to understand that development occurs in many streams,” says Hollier.
 “For example, walking is gross motor.
 Picking up something like a Cheerio is fine motor.”
 Add to these the cognitive streams that lead to communication and it’s easy to see that the linear development many parents expect is a failed model.
 “The way development goes, sometimes you might do some in one area and less in another,” Hollier adds.